jnalanko/bufboss/README.md

 # Limitations

 Currently we support only k less or equal to 31.
+The input files must be in (multi)fasta format.